jkraemer/redmine_airbrake/README.md

 Client configuration
 --------------------

 In order to work properly, the plugin needs some data supplied by the client.
-Since the Airbrake client is not designed to handle arbitrary parameters, we trick it by setting the API-Key value to a JSON-encoded hash holding our configuration.
-This hash may hold the following keys:
+This data is supplied as a hash with the following keys:

 project
 : Redmine project identifier where issues should be created